-Is it Okay to Use a Roth IRA to Pay for College Expenses?
+Is it OK to Use a Roth IRA to Pay for College Expenses?

-Before we examine whether or not it makes sense to use a Roth IRA to pay for college it should be noted that most financial planners agree that you should have a solid financial foundation in place before considering the participation in any savings plan for college.
-The general guidelines are that this basic foundation should include the following steps:
+Most financial planners agree you should have a solid financial foundation in place before considering participation in any savings plan for college.

 - Eliminate any high-interest consumer debt such as credit cards or personal loans (e.g. greater than 6%).

 - Fully fund your emergency savings account with enough money to cover 3-6 months of living expenses.

 - Save as much as you can in a 401(k) or 403(b) plan, IRAs, and health savings account to meet retirement goals.
 Somewhere in the range of 10-20% of pay or more is ideal.

 - Protect your family and your wealth by maintaining life, health, disability, and liability insurance.